Loaves of Love: The Richmond District YMCA Bread Program

 “Rent is expensive and we are considered low income.
 In my home country, I was a professor of biochemistry and the technology of plants,” reveals Joseph, 81.

 “And I used to be a piano teacher,” recalls Alla, 72,

-Joseph and Alla are both retired and live close to the Y. They have been members of Richmond District YMCA for 15 years and have been married for 54 years.
+Joseph and Alla are both retired and live close to the Y. They have been members of Richmond District YMCA for 15 years and are regular participants of the Bread Program.
+They have been married for 54 years.